alphagov/digitalmarketplace-contained/README.md

 4. Create network to attach both the Localstack and dmp-contained containers to (only the first time):
    `docker network create dmp-contained`

-5. Run the Localstack container:
+5. Run the Localstack container in a separate terminal (or terminal tab):
   ```
   docker run \
   --rm -it \